 Upon enrolling at Salem House, Copperfield meets James Steerforth, an older boy, who becomes David's protector against other students and a severe headmaster, Mr. Creakle.
 David is taken out of Salem House after about a year when his mother passes away.

 Following the death of David's mother, Murdstone dismisses Peggoty and sends David to work in a factory in London cleaning wine bottles.
 While in London, David meets and lives with the Micawber family.
-After Micawber goes to debtor's prison and David can't endure working in the factory any longer from 7:00 a.m. until 8:00 p.m., he runs away from the factory and walks all the way to Dover in search of his aunt.
+After Micawber goes to the debtor's prison and David can't endure working in the factory any longer from 7:00 a.m. until 8:00 p.m., he runs away from the factory and walks to Dover in search of his aunt.

 After David reaches Dover, he finds his great-aunt's home and is accepted by her, Betsy Trotwood, who listens to his heart-wrenching story as an orphan.
 When the Murdstones attempt to take David back to Blunderstone, David refuses to go, and Aunt Betsy supports her great-nephew by becoming his guardian.